This blog was updated October 2017.

 Julia, CEO: A Day in My Life

-My day starts around 7:30 a.m. with an audiobook, hugs and kisses from my groggy two-year-old, a daily tonic (a simple combination of warm water, apple cider vinegar, and honey), and making a pot of coffee for the day ahead.
+My day starts around 7:30 a.m. with an audiobook, hugs and kisses from my toddler, a daily tonic (a simple combination of warm water, apple cider vinegar, and honey), and making a pot of coffee for the day ahead.

 After I drop my daughter off at daycare, around 9:00 a.m., I start plunging into work and all the activities lined up for my day.
 I schedule most of my meetings on Mondays and Fridays, and I record podcast calls biweekly.
-If I don’t have meetings, I buckle down with a couple major focuses for the day: a long-term growth goal (right now, that’s my certification course), content marketing at Express Writers (our blogs, infographics, and guest blog presence), and HR (hiring and interviewing new team members).
+If I don’t have meetings, I buckle down with a couple major focuses for the day: a long-term growth goal (right now, that’s my course and a new book I’m writing), content marketing at Express Writers (our blogs, infographics, and guest blog presence), and promotion/meetings around my new course.
 My day breaks around 1:30 or 2:00 for lunch and a short activity – hike, walk, or chiropractor appointment.

 I plunge back in and work till 5:00 p.m.
 5:30 – 9:00 is family time, and I’ll end the day by keeping up in my field of expertise, content marketing: reading news and blogs, or a recently published book, or learning about a new tool on the market, and working on our blogs for the next week.

 Behind the scenes: here’s a peek of me at my desk.
 I love the Gaiam Balance Ball chair – seriously so comfortable!

 I’m lucky: my home office faces a quiet acre.
 I get a lot of work done in this spacious room.
 I like to transition between desk + chair and couch for different tasks.

 For some reason, I find that I can think more creatively when sitting on a couch, so I write most of my blogs sitting on that corner couch.

 Rachel, Social Media Specialist: A Day in My Life